Move On When Reading

 Retention does not mean that your child has failed.
 It does not mean that teachers or parents are not working hard enough.
 It means that your child needs and will have more time and help to catch up and read at grade level.

 - Intensive reading instruction before, during, or after the regular school day

-- Being assigned a different teacher for reading instruction
+- A different teacher assigned for reading instruction

 - Summer school reading instruction